PennCreativeLabs/git-workshop/workshop.md

 Starting your journey
 ---------------------

-First, open up a terminal and clone this repository:
+First, open up a terminal and clone this repository using SSH:

-    $ git clone
+    $ git clone git@github.com:PennCreativeLabs/git-workshop.git

 You may want to fork (create your own copy of) the project on github and clone from your own repo.
 You can find the fork button at the top right of